Player Profiles

 Allen Freedman

 My first experience with the PlayaPops was as an audience member at my first burn in 2017.
 I had not played my flute since freshman year of High School, but I knew I wanted to be a part of the Pops!
 I signed up for the 2018 season, took months to relearn how to play the pieces, and have been here every year since.
+Being in this group gave me the confidence to continue playing year round by joining a local wind ensemble at home.

-Learning the music still takes me forever, but it is one of my favorite parts of burn prep.
+Practicing our pieces is one of my favorite parts of burn prep.
 I love knowing that there are musicians practicing all over the world, planning to play together soon in BRC.

 You can reach out to me for any assistance you may need and I will do my best to help, or point you in the direction of someone who can.
 Find my email on the Contacts page.
 Dust wishes!